Marton, Lincolnshire: History

 In Roman times, it was a way station, slightly north of the larger fort at Torksey, the point just before the Roman road crossed the River Trent.
 The modern A156 road crosses the ancient Roman road (now the A1500) mentioned in the Antonine Itinerary.

 Erasmus Darwin, the grandfather of Charles Darwin, descended from a yeoman family who lived for a number of generations at Marton.

 In the centre of the village stands the church of St Margaret.
 The building is essentially of the Norman Conquest period, built using a mixture of Anglo-Saxon and Norman styles.
 Much of the work of these periods is still retained.
 It has an 11th-century tower of herringbone masonry, a Saxon cross shaft set in an outer wall and an ancient carved crucifix within.
+It is listed on the National Heritage List for England as a Grade I Listed Building.
 The tall cross in the churchyard is used as a war memorial and it is thought to be a former Medieval market buttercross.